Wheldon Law, leading experts in dog law.

 As experts in dog law, we have intimate knowledge of this complex area and work closely with an exceptional team of experts to ensure the best possible outcome for owners and their dogs.

-Here at Wheldon Law, we are all dog lovers and in fact most of us are dog owners.
-We have a proven track record of successfully defending clients and saving their dogs from being put down.
-We have been involved in many of the leading cases that have shaped and changed this area of law and resulted in saving the lives of many dogs.
+Here at Wheldon Law we are all dog lovers and many of us are dog owners.
+We have a proven track record of successfully defending clients and saving their dogs from destruction.
+We work with the best canine behaviourists and forensic odontologists in the business and have excellent links with many of the police forces in England and Wales.
+We are also proud to have been involved in many of the leading cases that have shaped and changed this area of law and resulted in saving the lives of many dogs.
 If you want further proof, please browse through some of the testimonials from grateful clients or see what they have written on our Facebook page.

 Possession of a Prohibited Dog